-To learn more about our research please visit:
+To learn more about our research related to Telecom Toolbox, see:

 Catherine is the Associate Director of the Rural Institute on Inclusive Communities (RIIC) and Director of Employment Research for the Research and Training Center on Disability in Rural Communities (RTC:Rural).
 Her research focuses on effective service delivery models for people with disabilities living in rural locations.
 Her interest in telecommunications began with research exploring online counseling as a strategy to overcome rural barriers to accessing services.
 Since that time, her interests have expanded to using social media as a tactic to improve job search outcomes for both rural and urban people with disabilities.